NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ## Prerequisites

-A Linux based EC2 instance with the following installed:
+A Unix based system with the following installed:
 - HashiCorp's Terraform
 - AWS CLI, authenticated with an account that has privileges necessary to:
 	- Deploy an EKS cluster